Azimuth1/SARCAT-legacy/README.md

 ***
 ## Getting Started

+Once SARCAT is installed, use the default username/password to begin setting up your profile:

+* Username: *admin@sarcat*
+* Password: *admin*

-* Instructional Videos Coming Soon
+Instructional Videos Coming Soon

 * * *
 ##FAQ & Troubleshooting
 * How do a wipeout my database?